Natsiopoulos/ARDL/README.md

 #> [1] TRUE
 ```

-An ARDL model has a relatively simple structure, although the difference in typing effort is noticeable.
+An ARDL model has a relatively simple structure, although the difference
+in typing effort is noticeable.

 Not to mention the complex transformation for an ECM.
-The extra typing is the least of your problems trying to do this.
-First you would need to figure out the exact structure of the model!
+The extra typing
+is the least of your problems trying to do this.
+First you would need to
+figure out the exact structure of the model\!

 **Using the `ARDL` package (literally one line of code):**